rock-hopper/makeh2kit/README.md

 Audio files can be treated as indiviual instruments or as instrument layers grouped either by sub-directory or by file name with numeric prefixes/suffixes indicating the layers.

-Hydrogen kits can also be created from SFZ drum kits.
-The resulting kit won't contain any audio files and will instead map the MIDI note numbers of each instrument in the SFZ kit.
-Hydrogen's MIDI Out should be connected to the sampler's MIDI In.
+Hydrogen kits that "map" SFZ drum kits can also be created.
+The resulting kit won't contain any audio files and will instead trigger the MIDI note of each instrument in the SFZ kit.
+Hydrogen's MIDI Out should be connected to the sampler's MIDI In for this to work.

 File format (FLAC, WAV, AU, AIFF, or SFZ) can be specified using the -f option: